 A heart transplant is the surgical replacement of a person's diseased heart with a healthy donor's heart.
 The donor is a person who has died and whose family has agreed to donate their loved one's organs.

 Since the performance of the first human heart transplant in 1967, heart transplantation has changed from an experimental operation to an established treatment for advanced heart disease.
-Approximately 2,300 heart transplants are performed each year in the U.S. is on the rise.
+Like other organ transplantations, the number of heart transplantations in the U.S. is on the rise.
 In 2022, 4,111 were performed, up from 3,408 in 2018.

 Who Is Considered a Candidate for a Heart Transplant?

-People who have advanced (end stage) heart failure, but are otherwise healthy may be considered for a heart transplant.
+People who have advanced (end stage) heart failure, but are otherwise healthy, may be considered for a heart transplant.

-The following basic questions should be considered by you, your doctor, and your family to determine if heart transplantation is right for you.
+The following basic questions should be considered by you, your doctor, and your family to determine if heart transplantation is right for you:

-Have all other therapies been tried or excluded?
+- Have all other therapies been tried or excluded?

-Are you likely to die in the near future without the transplant?
+- Are you likely to die in the near future without the transplant?

-Are you in generally good health other than the heart or heart and lung disease?
+- Are you in generally good health other than the heart or heart and lung disease?

-Can you adhere to the lifestyle changes, including complex drug treatments and frequent exams, required after a transplant?
+- Can you adhere to the lifestyle changes, including complex drug treatments and frequent exams, required after a transplant?